OpenConext/OpenConext-attribute-aggregation/README.md

 `npm install`

-## Testing

-`cd aa-gui && npm test`
-`cd aa-server && mvn test`

 ## Miscellaneous

+### Testing

+There are integration tests that test against a running Spring boot AA server.

-When testing the aggregations in the Playground you have to provide input attributes for retrieving values from the authorities.
+When testing the aggregations in the GUI Playground you have to provide input attributes for retrieving values from the authorities.

 For VOOT use `urn:collab:person:example.com:admin`.